tescolopio/guard_tos/docs/mvp_todo.md

-# MVP TODO Checklist — Terms Guardian (as of 2025-09-17)
+# [ARCHIVED] MVP TODO Checklist — Terms Guardian (as of 2025-09-17)

+> Status: Archived.
+This file represents historical planning notes and is superseded by README, docs/launch/mvp.md, and current QA guides.

 ## UPDATED NEXT ACTIONS